prebid/prebid.github.io/dev-docs/modules/userId.md

 Kinesso ID solution is a new approach to persistent cross domain authentication.

-How it works
+#### How it works

-The Kinesso identity solution creates a persistent cross domain authenticated user id, that is then used to link users with their interest signals commonly known as segments.
-The Kinesso user ID (knsso) is never broadcasted into the bid stream.
+The Kinesso identity solution creates a persistent cross domain authenticated user id that is then used to link users with their interest signals (commonly known as segments).
+The Kinesso user ID (knsso) is never broadcast into the bid stream.
 Instead it is sent to a server side data store, merged with accompanying data from the Prebid Id Library and shipped to Kinesso.
 All data is encrypted at rest and in transit so your identifiers are never stored or transmitted in an insecure manner.

-The Kinesso ID sub adapter sets two cookies, one as a 3rd party cookie and a second as a first party cookie in the publisher's domain.
-These cookies are merged with the user's hashed email address (when present) server side and set to Kinesso.
+The Kinesso ID sub adapter sets two cookies, one as a third party cookie and the other as a first party cookie in the publisher's domain.
+These cookies are merged with the user's hashed email address (when present) server side and sent to Kinesso.
 The combined output looks like this:

 {: .table .table-bordered .table-striped }
 | kpuid | knsso | hid | account_id | created on |